Friday, November 11, 2011

 The ‘gravity zero’ simulation of the camera

-, the [though more subtle in Noe´s picture]
+and its 'spins', the [though more subtle in Noe´s picture]

 split montage of events with

-no dependence of linearity
+no dependence of linearity,

 the usage of scenario objects in

-the committing of violence
+the committing of violence,

-the bright red hallway
+the bright red hallway, and

 off course the two

-most obvious ones
+most obvious ones:

-“2001: a Space Odyssey”
+the poster of “2001: a Space Odyssey”

 on Marcus´ wall and the usage

-to state but a few.
+of a Beethoven´s masterpieceto state but a few.
 In these Kubrick's films,

 the camera is a witness of

-, but metaphorical
+isolated, but metaphorical

-events,
+events, and ‘Irreversible’

-is precisely that
+is precisely that.
+Its characters

-symbolize our society
+symbolize our society.
+Marcus

 (Vincent Cassel) is a college teacher,